Dawood’s Pak aide in UK opposes US extradition citing depression, NY’s ‘adverse prison conditions’

 Jabir Moti, 51, who was arrested by Scotland Yard last year, appeared before the Westminster Magistrates’ Court here at the start of his trial.

-He faces extradition to the US after an FBI probe charged him with money laundering, extortion and conspiracy to import unlawful substances such as heroin.
+He faces extradition to the US after an FBI probe charged him with money laundering, extortion and conspiracy to import unlawful substances such as heroine.

 Moti, who is referred to during the court proceedings under different names like Jabir Motiwala and Jabir Siddiq, is accused of laundering around USD 1.4 million to date on behalf of the D Company, headed by Dawood — a key accused in the 1993 Mumbai bomb blasts case.